LGirrbach/Sequence-Labelling/README.md

     tasks where the target sequence has different length than the source sequence.
 The number of source symbols is increased by a given multiplicative constant $\tau$ to allow target sequences that are longer than the source sequence.
+  * CTC-CRF: Like CRF but allows to predict blanks.
+Note that this implementation does not truncate repeated symbols.
+If target sequences can be longer than source sequences, please make use of the $\tau$ parameter (see above).

 ## Usage
 Using this code requires 3 steps.

 ### 1. Load your data
 This repository does not provide any specific data loading routines.
-Once you have loaded your data, you need to store it in as a `RawDataset` object.
+Once you have loaded your data, you need to store it as a `RawDataset` object.
 Assuming you have stored the source sequences (lists of strings) as `sources` and your target sequences (also lists of strings) as `targets`, the following code gives an example: